rubenhortas/rubenhortas.github.io/_drafts/2022-09-02-set-a-resolution-manually-on-gnu-linux.md

 Lately I'm having problems with mi secondary screen.
 For some reason it loses its resolution and I have to add it manually.

-To add a resolution manually in GNU/Linux we nedd:
+To add a resolution manually in GNU/Linux we need:

 * Generate a modeline for our resolution